Part IV: Interlocutory and other Applications

 (e) an order is made in a matter commenced by originating summons to continue as if commenced by writ;

-the applicant or his solicitor must inform the Civil Registry of the order for consolidation or transfer or conversion by way of an appropriate Request through the Electronic Filing Service.
+the applicant or his solicitor must inform the Registry of the order for consolidation or transfer or conversion by way of an appropriate Request through the Electronic Filing Service.

 26. Summonses for Directions